LennonLab/Micro-Encounter/model/ODD/ODD_Protocol.md

 *Emigration*
 Emigration can result from fluid flow, from random spatial movement, or from active dispersal.
 Individuals and resource particles are considered to have left the local environment when they pass beyond the 2-dimensional edges.

+**Duration: A run to mean reversion** --- Once assembled, each IBM simulates ecological processes (birth, death, dispersal, growth, consumption, etc.) until the system reaches a point of mean reversion, i.e., the tendency of a system to reverse a directional change.
+Mean reversion captures whether a system is fluctuating around a mean value.
+At each time point past 200 generations, the modeling program conducts an Augmented Dickey-Fuller (ADF) test on the previous 100 generations to determine whether a state of mean reversion has been reached.
+The ADF is well-explained here: https://www.quantstart.com/articles/Basics-of-Statistical-Mean-Reversion-Testing.

+Once mean reversion is reached (p < 0.05), the model runs for an additional 100 generations and then stops.
+The following is then recorded for each model:

+* Values of randomly chosen state variables:
+	* length
+	* width
+	*
+* Mean and variance for:
+	* Total abundance, $N$
+	* Species richness, $S$
+	* Growth rate (per species & per capita)
+	* Maintenance cost (per species & per capita)
+	* Resource efficiency (per species & per capita)
+	* Active dispersal rate (per species & per capita)
+	* Compositional turnover
+		* Bray-Curtis
+		* Sorensen's
+	* Species turnover
+		* Whittaker's $\beta$
+	* Species evenness
+		* Smith and Wilson's evenness, $E_{var}$
+		* Simpson's evenness, $E_{1/D}$
+	* Species diversity
+		* Shannon's diversity, $H'$
+		* Simpson's diversity, $D_{1/D}$
+	* Dominance
+		* Absolute, $N_{max}$
+		* Relative, $N_{max}/N$
+	* Productivity
+		* In number of individuals
+		* In amount of cell quota
+	* Individual residence time, i.e., amount of time individuals spend in the system

+These data are stored in file as csv files and can are directly imported into the Python environment via the scripts provided in the project repository: https://github.com/LennonLab/Micro-Encounter/tree/master/fig-scripts

+Unless the number of desired models has been reached, the IBM framework simply constructs another model and runs it to mean reversion.

 ### Initialization and input data